From explicit to spontaneous charge order and the fate of antiferromagnetic quantum Hall state: technical aspects

 To address the Hamiltonian \eqref{eq:ham} in different parameter regimes we employ the dynamical mean-field theory (DMFT) which is an established technique for strongly correlated systems \cite{Georges1996,Pavarini2022}.
 The approach fully takes into account the local quantum fluctuations but ignores the non-local ones by approximating the self-energy to be spatially local, $\Sigma_{\vec{r},\vec{r}';\sigma}(i\omega_n)=\Sigma_{\vec{r},\sigma}({i}\omega_n)\delta_{\vec{r},\vec{r}'}$.
 The method is extensively applied to different interacting topological systems \cite{Budich2013,Vanhala2016,Amaricci2018,Irsigler2019,Ebrahimkhas2021,Ebrahimkhas2022,HafezTorbati2024,HafezTorbati2020}.
 The phase diagram of the Haldane-Hubbard model studied by different methods is an example confirming that the results obtained by DMFT remain qualitatively correct and taking into account the non-local quantum fluctuations can only slightly modify the phase boundaries \cite{Vanhala2016,Tupitsyn2019,Yuan2023,He2024}.
 We opt for the real-space realization of the DMFT \cite{Potthoff1999,Snoek2008} because it permits access not only to the bulk but also to the edge properties on equal footing.
 We specifically utilize the implementation introduced in Ref. \onlinecite{HafezTorbati2018} which we have already successfully applied to various similar models \cite{Ebrahimkhas2021,Ebrahimkhas2022,HafezTorbati2024,HafezTorbati2020}.
 We consider lattices of the size $L\times L$ with $L=40$ and apply periodic boundary conditions in both directions to analyze the bulk properties.
 We apply periodic boundary conditions in $y$ and open boundary conditions in $x$ direction (cylindrical geometry) to analyze the edge properties.
 For selective points close to the transition points we have also produced data for $L=60$ corroborating that the results are independent of the system size.
 The Anderson impurity problem is solved using the ED method \cite{Caffarel1994} which provides accurate results for local static quantities and allows direct access to the real-frequency dynamics \cite{Georges1996}.
 We mainly consider the number of bath sites $n_b=6$ but for selective points close to the phase transitions we show that the results remain indistinguishable from the ones obtained for $n_b=5$ and $7$.

 In the limit of large coordination number justifying the DMFT approximation the intersite interactions simplify to their Hartree substitute \cite{MuellerHartmann1989}.
+The intersite interactions need to be scaled as $1/D$ because there are $D$ such interactions per lattice site.
+This scaling makes only the Hartree energy finite.
+The Fock and correlation energies become negligible, of the order of $1/D$ \cite{MuellerHartmann1989}.
 We treat the NN interaction in Eq. \eqref{eq:ham} in the Hartree level,

 where $\langle n^\vpdag_{A} \rangle$ and $\langle n^\vpdag_{B} \rangle$ denote the particle density on the sublattice $A$ and on the sublattice $B$, and $Z^\vpdag_{\vec{r}}$ is the coordination number for the lattice site $\vec{r}$.
 For periodic boundary conditions in both directions one simply has $Z^\vpdag_{\vec{r}}=4$ independent of $\vec{r}$.
 For cylindrical geometries one has $Z^\vpdag_{\vec{r}}=3$ for the sites at the edges and $Z^\vpdag_{\vec{r}}=4$ for the other sites.
 The last contribution written for periodic boundary conditions in both directions is only relevant when comparing the energies of different solutions in the coexistence regions.